 The Bucko Lake Mine and surrounding deposits is located near Wabowden, Manitoba, Canada.

-From 2009 to 2012, nearly 450Kt of mineralized material were mined to produce 6.9Mlbs of nickel before the mine was put on care and maintenance due to operational challenges and low nickel prices.
+From 2009 to 2012, nearly 450,000 tonnes of mineralized material were mined to produce 6.9 million pounds of nickel before the mine was put on care and maintenance due to low nickel prices.

-Due to surging nickel prices in 2022, driven by the global transition to green energy, results from a new PEA on the Bucko Lake Mine was released in early 2023 showing robust project economics.
+With the global transition to renewable energy systems well underway, a 2023 PEA on the Bucko Lake Mine demonstrated robust project economics and highlighted the fact that...